Citation analysis: History

 In an early study in 1964 of the use of Citation Analysis in writing the history of DNA, Garfield and Sher demonstrated the potential for generating historiographs, topological maps of the most important steps in the history of scientific topics.
 This work was later automated by E. Garfield, A. I. Pudovkin of the Institute of Marine Biology, Russian Academy of Sciences and V. S. Istomin of Center for Teaching, Learning, and Technology, Washington State University and led to the creation of the HistCite software around 2002.

 Automatic citation indexing was introduced in 1998 by Lee Giles, Steve Lawrence and Kurt Bollacker and enabled automatic algorithmic extraction and grouping of citations for any digital academic and scientific document.
 Where previous citation extraction was a manual process, citation measures could now scale up and be computed for any scholarly and scientific field and document venue, not just those selected by organizations such as ISI.
 This led to the creation of new systems for public and automated citation indexing, the first being CiteSeer (now CiteSeerX, soon followed by Cora, which focused primarily on the field of computer science and information science.
 These were later followed by large scale academic domain citation systems such as the Google Scholar and Microsoft Academic.
 Such autonomous citation indexing is not yet perfect in citation extraction or citation clustering with an error rate estimated by some at 10% though a careful statistical sampling has yet to be done.
 This has resulted in such authors as Ann Arbor, Milton Keynes, and Walton Hall being credited with extensive academic output.
 SCI claims to create automatic citation indexing through purely programmatic methods.
 Even the older records have a similar magnitude of error.

 Citation impact

 Citation analysis for legal documents

 Citation analysis for legal documents is an approach to facilitate the understanding and analysis of inter-related regulatory compliance documents by exploration of the citations that connect provisions to other provisions within the same document or between different documents.
 Citation analysis uses a citation graph extracted from a regulatory document, which could supplement E-discovery - a process that leverages on technological innovations in big data analytics.

+Citation analysis for plagiarism detection

+Citation analysis for natural language processing

+Natural language processing (NLP), a field at the intersection of artificial intelligence and linguistics is poised to substantially impact society through various innovations such as large language models.
+The impact on and of NLP has been extensively studied through citations.
+Researchers have analyzed various factors such as the cross-field influence between different fields, industry impact, temporal citation patterns, plagiarism, geographic location, and gender.
+Many studies show the field is becoming more insular, with a narrowing focus, reduced interdisciplinarity, and concentration of funding across few industry actors.